-As you reflect on your Assessment and reassessment of residences and venues for FDC policy, it might highlight the need to split its various areas into different policies and procedures that can be readily accessed by nominated supervisors, co-ordinators or FDC educators to follow.
-For example, you may wish to have separate policies for assessing specific water hazards (e.g. backyard swimming pools, spas, dams, water features), or for assessing FDC venues.
+As you reflect on your Assessment and reassessment of residences and venues for FDC policy, it might highlight the need to split its various areas into different policies and procedures that can be readily accessed by nominated supervisors, coordinators or FDC educators to follow.
+For example, you may wish to have separate policies for assessing specific water hazards (e.g. backyard swimming pools, spas, dams, water features), or for assessing residences or venues, including those in multi-storey buildings shared with other occupants.